ytyulkinaxway/axway-open-docs/content/en/docs/central/amplify_relnotes/20201030_ampc_relnotes.md

     * Header logging can be disabled using new helm agent deployment option: `--set als.publishHeaders=false`

-* AMPLIFY CLI can now deploy new alpha Mesh Discovery Agents
+* Amplify CLI can now deploy new alpha Mesh Discovery Agents

-    * A future version of AMPLIFY Central CLI will include additional support for Mesh Agent installation
+    * A future version of Amplify Central CLI will include additional support for Mesh Agent installation

     * `amplify central install agents` command will include new **Kubernetes** option

     * **Note**: This new option will preview upcoming changes and does not replace the existing mesh deployment commands for full mesh governance and policy management.

-* The alpha Mesh Discovery Agent support provides a new set of agent resources within AMPLIFY Central CLI:
+* The alpha Mesh Discovery Agent support provides a new set of agent resources within Amplify Central CLI:

     * **mesh**: this resource (Mesh) represents the connected Kubernetes cluster and its related resources.
 It provides a bridge from the connected Kubernetes cluster to the Central environment.
     * k8s: this resource (K8sCluster) represents the details of the Kubernetes cluster and provides a reference to the Mesh discovery resources listed below.